 "My name is Laura Riley and I am the founder of Mums In Need (MIN).
-Before MIN, I worked as a health care professional in mental health, and am still a registered nurse and very occasionally practise.
+Before MIN, I worked as a health care professional in mental health, and I am still a registered nurse and very occasionally practice.
 Now I run a charity to help mothers who have been where I once was.

 "I was in an abusive relationship when I was 26.
 I met a man who seemed kind, charming, funny and very caring, and I fell in love.
 But then I became pregnant and cracks began to appear in the relationship.
 He manipulated our financial situation so that I was paying all the rent and he gradually started to isolate me from my friends and family.
 Friends stopped coming round because he would make it obvious they weren’t welcome in our home; he’d make snide comments about them or humiliate me so they felt uncomfortable being with us.

 "As the pregnancy progressed, my ex manipulated our relationship so I was to blame for everything that went wrong – his usual reason for this was that I was 'hormonal'.
 One day, I found a hole in a door which had been covered up by a poster.
-His daughter from a previous marriage told me that he had punched a hole in the wall during one of his rages.
+His daughter from a previous relationship told me that he had punched a hole in the wall during one of his rages.
 It was then that I realised he had serious anger issues.
 He started going out and would drive back steaming drunk.
 He would borrow my car, get parking tickets then refuse to pay.
 He would tell me to write him blank cheques so he could make payments to whoever he wanted.
 I stupidly allowed him access to my bank account and he ran up a huge overdraft, which he then refused to pay back.
 When we argued, I was always in the wrong and he would never accept my point of view.

 "When my son arrived, I tried to play happy families, but his bullying began to escalate further.
 He took money from my son’s bank account and refused to replace it.
 He used to shout and swear at me, standing millimetres from my face.
 I felt intimidated and scared on a daily basis.

 "When my son was one and I stopped breastfeeding, he asked me to leave.
 His intention was to take me to court and gain custody of our son.
 Although relieved to finally be out of the relationship, I was terrified about going to court and battling with him.
-He’d already been to court with his ex-wife and the process had lasted 11 years.
+He’d already been to court with his ex-partner and the process had lasted 11 years.

 "At the beginning of the split, we set up an arrangement for our son almost immediately.
 My ex was to have him while I worked three days a week and I was to have him the remainder of the time.
 But the problems began within weeks.
 I would go to collect my son and he wouldn’t be home.
 He would switch his phone off and I wouldn’t know where my son was.
 This happened on multiple occasions.
 The nursery would call me to ask where my son was because my ex would simply refuse to take him there.
 He began harassing me for money and making demands that I pay his bills even though I was no longer living in his flat.
 Whenever we had contact, he became hostile and aggressive.
 He would shout abuse at me over the phone and throw things around the house in anger.